-In light of these challenges to their survival, turtles could definitely use a bit more attention.
-Fortunately, there are nearly enough species — 360 — to celebrate a new one every day for an entire year.
+In light of these threats, turtles could definitely use a bit more attention.
+Fortunately, there are nearly enough species of turtles — 360 — to celebrate a new one every day for an entire year.

-That’s exactly what the Tennessee Aquarium and a variety of zoological institutions and conservation organizations plan to do this year.
+That’s exactly what the Tennessee Aquarium and a variety of zoological institutions and conservation organizations plan to do in 2020.
 This ensemble of turtle care experts and fans is officially declaring 2020 to be “The Year of the Turtle.”

-This yearlong turtle bonanza will comprise a wide range of turtle-y awesome updates and additions to the Aquarium visitor experience and will train a bigger spotlight on the work being done by conservation groups to study and safeguard turtles around the world.
+This yearlong turtle bonanza will comprise a wide range of turtle-y awesome updates and additions to the Aquarium visitor experience as well as training a bigger spotlight on the work being done by conservation groups to study and safeguard turtles around the world.